floreencia/we-rate-dogs-data-analysis/README.md

 ## Twitter API

-Apply for a Twitter API account and provide your own login information , before running the API request.
+Apply for a Twitter API account and provide your own login information, before running the API request.